lenses/lens-viz-g-scatter-bubble/README.md

-th-google-regions
+lens-viz-g-scatter-bubble
 ================

-See the [component page](http://nishacodes.github.io/th-google-regions) for more information.
+See the [component page](http://nishacodes.github.io/lens-viz-g-scatter-bubble) for more information.

 ## Getting Started

-We've put together a [guide for th-google-regions](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide for lens-viz-g-scatter-bubble](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.